Geethasri-penmatsa/Out-of-Datum/README.md

 Figure below  shows the function used to return the PII data in the text file.
 As a result, the text file contains the PII information such as the email address, phone number, and credit card.

 ![Alt text](images/output.png?raw=true "Title")

+### Information about the files.

+- The file umap patients dataset.ipynb script for UMAP of patients dataset.
+- The file unstructregex.py contains script for functioning of the regex.
+- The file  unstructregex.ipynb imports function from unstructregex.py to detect and scan the PII in the text.